-- 9.1 the Chair; or - 9.2 by resolution.
+- 9.1 the Chair; or (if there is a successful motion of dissent against the Chair's ruling) - 9.2 by resolution of Council.

 10. Conflicts with other Acts

 Where any rule conflicts or is inconsistent with the Act or any other legislation, the Act or other legislation has precedence and the rule is inoperative to the extent of the conflict or inconsistency.